 Halloween is fast becoming more and more popular in Europe.
 No less so in Denmark.
-As one takes to the streets across Denmark, the presence of hand-carved pumpkins and Halloween-themed events is obvious, and for the younger generation it has become a staple of the autumn festivities.
+As one takes to the streets across the country, the presence of hand-carved pumpkins and Halloween-themed events is obvious, and for the younger generation it has become a staple of the autumn festivities.

 But what has come to define Halloween here in Denmark?
 The most prominent feature has become pumpkins, according to their unprecedented growth in sales since Ekstra Bladet first advertised American-style Halloween events in 1998.

-Speaking to Politken, Danish pumpkin grower Søren Peter Kjeldahl said there has been "a crazy demand for pumpkins this year”.
+Speaking to Politiken in 2015, Danish pumpkin grower Søren Peter Kjeldahl said there has been “a crazy demand for pumpkins this year”.

 “Ten years ago we produced approximately 25,000 pumpkins, whereas this year we have produced 800,000,” Kjeldahl said.

-According to Politiken, Danes will purchase around one million pumpkins this year, a drastic increase from the 50,000 sold annually 15 years ago.
+According to Politiken, Danes purchased around one million pumpkins last year, a drastic increase from the 50,000 sold annually 15 years ago.

 With sales increasing on average ten percent every year, that is what you could call some smashing pumpkin sales.